Family Rosary Crusade

-Family Rosary Crusade is a worldwide campaign that eventually became a Roman Catholic movement, which was founded by Patrick Peyton, an Irish-American priest who is being considered for sainthood by the Vatican.
+Family Rosary Crusade is a worldwide campaign that eventually became a Catholic movement, which was founded by Patrick Peyton, an Irish-American priest.
 The endeavor came to be a personal mission to undertake the promotion of the praying of the Rosary by families as a means to unite them.

 The campaign's objective is to promote the praying of the Rosary by families.
 Peyton believed that together as a family, in unison praying the Rosary, the family is united before Christ and drawn closer to God.

 History

 Patrick Peyton was born to an Irish Catholic family, at a time of hardships in the early years of the 20th century.
 His family were staunchly Catholic farmers, who prayed the Rosary together as a regular practice.
-As a child, Peyton had inclinations to pursue a vocation as a priest.
-Due to poverty and the need to help his family earn a living, that pursuit did not bear fruit until he was already in his twenties as an immigrant in the United States.

 Peyton entered Moreau Seminary at the University of Notre Dame in Indiana.
 In 1941 he learned that he had tuberculosis.
 He immersed himself in meditation while praying the Rosary.
 A few months later, doctors discovered that the tuberculosis had disappeared.
 Peyton attributed his cure to the intercession of the Blessed Virgin Mary.

-Peyton was passionate over the spiritual welfare of families, especially those living in squalor who were affected by the Great Depression.